Library and Learning Services

 Digital records are accepted on the understanding that the aim is to make them available for consultation alongside physical records.

-Digital records are subject to the same rigour concerning accession information, access restrictions, etc.
+Digital records are subject to the same rigour concerning accession information, access restrictions, collections information and other processing activities.

 Access: collection impacts